For each machine there is a selection of reports available. Those reports can be accessed by clicking on the Report (1)

 1. Batch report

 This report makes it possible to analyze machine data for all the batches during a period of time.
 The report presents a graph with a stacked bar per batch-number.
 With data from various machine sensors stacked within the bar.

-The input for this report is generated by first establishing the relationship between the machine data sensors and the relevant batch number sensor.
-To do this a new field has been added to the advanced panel of the sensor configuration page, in the Admin app:
+The input for this report is generated by first establishing the relationship between the machine sensors and the relevant batch number sensor.
+This can be done in the advanced panel of the sensor configuration page in the Admin app.
+Activate the selector (3) if the sensor is a batch sensor and establish the relation ship with other machine sensors by selecting them, by clicking on the icon (4).

 The report will show the Batch values on the X-axis, and per batch a stacked bar with data from the sensors where a batch sensor has been configured.